 Returns: individual returns: return receipt (individual): responsible office elsewhere

 An ‘Away’ case is a PD1 case, High Net Worth case (ex CPT), Expat or CAR case.
-These returns should be date stamped with the date of receipt and sorted into batches for the same office and then sent to that office (This content has been withheld because of exemptions in the Freedom of Information Act 2000) by Tax post direct.
+These returns should be date stamped with the date of receipt and sorted into batches for the same office and then sent to that office according to the OSP-Away returns Responsible Office elsewhere Action Guide by Tax post direct.

 Tax returns will have the two character Organisation Unit / Management Unit Identity Number printed alongside the Office Number on the front of the return.
 This will help you identify returns dealt with by specific Organisation Units.
 For example, in most Areas with a High Net Worth Team, that team will use the Organisation Unit 09 and returns issued by these units should be captured separately from other returns.